Tackling IPC Challenges in Mental Health Settings

 Sustainability and IPC in Practice

-Introduction to NHS sustainability, opportunities for environmental improvements that imact IPC and case studies of how BDCFT have approached this.
+Introduction to NHS sustainability, opportunities for environmental improvements that impact IPC and case studies of how BDCFT have approached this.

 From Laundry Room to Resident Room: Translating IPC Research into Residential Practice